francescadal/express-generator-routes/README.md

     └── testPetModel.js
 ```

-Here's how an equivalent Express application might look.
-Keep in mind that both Node and Express are *super-unopinionated* about how we structure our applications, so to a certain extent this structure is arbitrary; we've given you this structure for a reason, though, as you'll see soon.
+Here's how an equivalent express application might look.
+Keep in mind that both Node and express are *super-unopinionated* about how we structure our applications, so to a certain extent this structure is arbitrary; we've given you this structure for a reason, though, as you'll see soon.

 ```bash
 .